-How to renew your New Mexico Medicaid coverage
+How to Renew New Mexico Medicaid

-New Mexico Medicaid renews annually through the YesNM portal — update your contact info to receive timely notices
+New Mexico Medicaid renews annually through the YesNM portal

 How New Mexico Medicaid renewal works